rcassotto/Sentinel-1-SLC-to-Coherence-Processing/README.md

 # Sentinel-1-SLC-to-Coherence-Processing

-### **Python script / wrapper to process Sentinel-1 Coherence images from SLC zipped files
+### Python script / wrapper to process Sentinel-1 Coherence images from SLC zipped files
+This script is written as a python wrapper around ESA's (European Space Agency) open-sourced Sentinel Application Platform (SNAP).
+It relies heavily on  the graph process tool (gpt) to pre-process Sentinel-1 Single Look Complex (SLC) files into coherence images.
+There are also external calls to gdal and a shell script to unzip embedded map overlay kml files that are used to check for sufficient overlap between coherence image pairs.

 It is recommended to execute from within a dedicated python environment, such as conda.